martin12333/marti-onedrive/mff.cuni.cz,outLOOK.live.com/martin.milan.82-ZAVINAC-outlook.com.f8.md

 Scroll down to the “Account info” section and click “Edit account info” on the right side of the screen.

 https://account.live.com/names/manage?mkt=en-US&refd=account.microsoft.com&refp=profile&uaid=80f18e567ba243b0806050f9b1b0ae17
-Manage how you sign in to Microsoft
+Manage how you sign in to Microsoft.
 An account alias is an email address or phone number that you use to sign in to your Microsoft account.
 You can have multiple aliases, and use any of them with Microsoft services such as Outlook.com, Skype, OneDrive, Office, Xbox, Windows and more.
 Your account's primary alias is displayed on your Microsoft devices (such as a Windows PC, Xbox, or Windows Phone), and you can choose a different alias to be the primary one at any time.
 Learn more about account aliases.